lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 ## Compatibility Facade

-`OrderMap` also demonstrates the deprecated field-named methods that a future generated map can provide during migration:
+`OrderMap` also demonstrates the deprecated field-named methods generated maps can provide during
+migration:

 ```text
 get_by_*